Grizzlies vs. Lakers Injury Report Today - April 26

 Grizzlies Season Insights

-- The Grizzlies' offense has been less effective over their last 10 games, scoring 112.9 points a contest compared to the 116.9 they've averaged this year.
+- On offense, the Grizzlies have had a hard time putting the ball in the basket over their last 10 games, scoring 112.9 points per contest over that stretch as opposed to the 116.9 they've racked up over the course of this year.

-- Memphis makes 12 three-pointers per game (16th in the league) compared to its opponents' 13.
-It shoots 35.1% from deep while its opponents hit 35.5% from long range.
+- Memphis hits 12 three-pointers per game (16th in the league), while its opponents have made 13 on average.

 Grizzlies vs. Lakers Betting Info